Krainium/Browser-Manager/README.md

 Spin up multiple isolated browser instances from one terminal.
 Each instance gets its own fresh profile — no shared cookies, no saved passwords leaking between windows, no leftover state from previous runs.

 Built for Windows, Linux, macOS.
 Works with Chrome, Firefox, Edge.
+Also comes with a Windows `.exe` file so you can run it without installing Python.

 ## What It Does